MohamedRebai41/CodeQuest2023/Problem_03/statement.md

 For each test case:

-The first line contains a single integer **n** $(1≤T≤2⋅10^5)$ — the lenght of the string s that describes the friends answers.
+The first line contains a single integer **n** $(1≤n≤2⋅10^5)$ — the lenght of the string s that describes the friends answers.

-The second line s describes the friends answers in the order they visited the map $(s.length ≤ 2⋅10^5)$, where each character $s_i$ in the string is either 0 or 1 or ? indicates the answer of the i-th friend.
+The second line s describes the friends answers in the order they visited the map, where each character $s_i$ in the string is either 0 or 1 or ? indicates the answer of the i-th friend.
 **It is guaranteed that the input is logically correct**.

 It is guaranteed that the sum of string lengths over the entire input data set does not exceed $2⋅10^5$.